Parth099/Azure-Certs/ANS-C01/06 - Content Delivery/01 - CloudFront.md

 - User clicks on https://cdn.example.com/videos/movie.mp4
 - Browser automatically sends the cookies to CloudFront
 - CloudFront checks: "Is this signature valid?" → Yes → Serves video

+### Field Level Encryption

+This feature is meant for applications handling sensitive data.

+Suppose we are transporting credit card transactions.
+Cloudfront can be given a public key to encrypt this field so that even when the HTTPs is unwrapped by the origin server, the actual value of the transaction cannot be seen.

+Note: Without this feature, everytime the HTTPs tunnel is terminated our data exists in plain-text and thus can be read.